Bio-Active Compounds and the Epigenetics of Osteoporosis

-Epigenetics: We know what genetics is about: a biological map of how we are put together and what makes us who we are…what makes us unique…but what about epigenetics?
-Epigenetics refers to external modifications to DNA (not actual changes to DNA sequencing) that turn genes “on” or “of”.
-A good example of this is methylation.
-Methyl groups are molecules consisting of one carbon and 3 hydrogen atoms.
-When a methyl group is added to other molecules it is called methylation, and when a methyl group is taken away it is called demethylation.
 When adding or detaching methyl groups to molecules, it has the effect of ‘turning on” or “turning off” a biochemical reaction.
-It’s kind of like turning a light on or off with a switch.
+It’s like turning a light on or off with a switch...a "methyl switch".
 This is epigenetics at work.
 In epigenetics, the DNA sequence has not changed, only how that DNA is being read.
-The modifications caused by methylation (and other histone modifications) only affect how that genetic information is going to be used: for example how the DNA will or won’t produce proteins.
+The modifications caused by methylation only affect how that genetic information is going to be used: for example how the DNA will or won’t write the amino acid sequence in the formation of proteins.